Dennis Warmerdam

-Dennis Warmerdam (born 6 August 1994) is a Dutch field hockey player who plays as a forward for Hoofdklasse club Bloemendaal and the Dutch national team.
+Dennis Warmerdam (born 6 August 1994) is a Dutch field hockey player who plays as a forward for Hoofdklasse club Bloemendaal.

 Club career

 Warmerdam played 12 years for Pinoké before he moved to Bloemendaal for the 2022–23 season.

 International career

 Under–21

 Warmerdam made his debut for the Netherlands U–21 team in 2014 at the EuroHockey Junior Championship in Waterloo.
 At the tournament he won a gold medal.

 He appeared in the junior team a final time in 2015, captaining the team during a test series in Breda.

 Oranje

 Warmerdam made his senior debut for the Oranje in 2021 during season three of the FIH Pro League.

-He was officially named in the national squad for the first time in 2022.
+After he was not selected in the squad for the 2023 Men's EuroHockey Championship, he announced his retirement from international hockey in September 2023.